 "Well, there's your problem right there, sir," I said.
-"Antigravity's probably not physically possible.
-Call me a soulless reductionist, but I bet any future that's scientifically impossible won't happen."
+"If NASA starts publishing stories where their actual a soulless reductionist, but I bet any future that's there will be morale issues," I said. scientifically impossible won't happen."
 I moved one of my own spaceships into Sean's territory.